 ODOE will award these funds to a diverse set of projects, with priority given to efforts that generate the greatest community benefit providing clean, affordable, and reliable energy.

 The legislation sets allocations of the funding over five years.
 The formula is based on population, area, probability of disruptive events, severity of disruptive events, and expenditure on mitigation efforts.
-Allocations for years one and two were included as one package, leaving three future allocations available.
-Oregon's allocation for the first two years is $19,907,304.
-The Oregon Legislature has provided the required 15 percent match, of $2,986,096.
+Oregon's allocation for the first three years is $30,899,033.
+The Oregon Legislature has provided the required 15 percent match of $4,634,855.
 Eligible utilities that receive a subgrant from ODOE are also required to match:

 - Large Utilities: Entities that sell more than 4,000,000 MWh annually are required to match funds at 100 percent.